-Over the last few years it has not been (0) uncommon to see speakers of other languages using English as a (1) of Not knowing English can lead to exclusion from many fields but particularly from the world of (2) / The speaker believes that English is in the process of becoming the second language of the world and although she cannot predict how long this will take, she is convinced it's going to happen (3) than later.
-It is predicted that English will become a compulsory subject on every (4)/ throughout the world.
-By the year 2010, it is predicted that English will be spoken by approximately (5) people - a third of the world's population.
-The speaker cites the example of the Eurovision Song Contest in which countries can (6) to sing in English.
-Last year, fourteen of the twenty-five (7) countries argued that singing in their own language was not advantageous for them.
-The speaker states that native speakers of English are already in a minority and that soon nonnative English speakers will (8) native speakers by four to one.
-The two most important Englishes will be Native and Majority English and native speakers will be (9) as they will be the only people in the world who can speak only one language.
-There will be very little reason for native speakers to learn another language and so they will be the (10) As majority speakers become more competent, they will control the English (11) being produced and have influence on what goes into them.
+Over the last few years it has not been (0) uncommon to see speakers of other languages using English as a (1)means/language ofcommunication Not knowing English can lead to exclusion from many fields but particularly from the world of (2)technological advances The speaker believes that English is in the process of becoming the second language of the world and although she cannot predict how long this will take, she is convinced it's going to happen (3)sooner than later.
+It is predicted that English will become a compulsory subject on every (4)school curriculum throughout the world.
+By the year 2010 it is predicted that English will be spoken by approximately (5)two billion people - a third of the world's population.
+The speaker cites the example of the Eurovision Song Contest in which countries can (6)opt to sing in English.
+Last year, fourteen of the twenty-five (7)competing countries argued that singing in their own language was not advantageous for them.
+The speaker states that native speakers of English are already in a minority and that soon nonnative English speakers will (8) outnumber native speakers by four to one

+The two most important Englishes will be Native and Majority English and native speakers will be (9)handicapped as they will be the only people in the world who can speak only one language.
+There will be very little reason for native speakers to learn another language and so they will be the (10) disadvantaged As majority speakers become more competent, they will control the English (11) resources being produced and have influence on what goes into them.
 Although this idea could seem far-fetched, there is evidence that the process has already begun.
-Swedish music exports, which are predominantly in English, (12) / around a third of its exports, and this exported English is (13) have an effect on the language in general.
+Swedish music exports, which are predominantly in English, (12)account for around a third of its exports and this exported English is (13)bound to have an effect on the language in general.